lindekaer/lindekaer.github.io/articles/fit-with-git.md

 - Working directory
 - Staging area

 The *repository* is the `.git` directory that we just created.
 It stores all the metadata and all the snapshots of your project.
 The *working directory* represents a single version of the project that you are currently working on.
-Lastly, the *staging area* holds the changed files that will be permantly stored in your repository after next commit.
+Lastly, the *staging area* holds the changed files that will be permanently stored in your repository after next commit.
 For further details dive into [this article](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics).

 ## Tracking and commiting